1/72 scale kits of the Mikoyan Gurevich MiG-21

 MiG-21 F13 / Aero S-103 Syria in a desert scheme of the1970s

 The second Revell F13 kit was made as a Communist North Korea aircraft is a dull metal scheme.
 North Korea received from the Soviet Union several MiG-21 F13 from 1967.
-They could be armed with FFAR UB-16-57 rocket pods as well and in the beginning were probably flown by Chinese pilots.
+They could be armed with FFAR UB-16-57 rocket pods as well and in the beginning these aircraft were probably flown by Chinese pilots.

-The colour is an overall metal for which Revell aqua 99 aluminium acrylic was airbrushed.
+The model colour is an overall metal for which Revell aqua 99 aluminium acrylic was airbrushed.
 It looks a bit dull as on the actual aircraft.
 The nose cone tip was painted green and the other antenna panels medium grey.

 The North Korean roundel is "without the white background".
 These roundels were retrieved from an Eduard MiG-15 kit and have a diameter of 9 - 10 mm.
 The RED 417 aircraft nose code was found in the spare decal box.